Search for a command to run...

 This is one of the biggest differences between WillAgent and competitors who hand you a PDF and say “find 2 witnesses.”

 Yes.
 Florida Statutes §732.502 requires 2 attesting witnesses, all present at the same time.
-A notary adds a self-proving affidavit (§732.503), streamlining probate.
+For electronic wills (§732.521), the QC custody mechanism (§732.523) provides self-proving admissibility, streamlining probate.
 Without proper execution, a will generally cannot be admitted to probate.

 WillAgent includes 2 NDA-signed professional witnesses in every plan – no need to find your own.
 This is one of our key differentiators from competitors who leave you to arrange witnesses yourself.